BARRETTMEAG/Bioinformatics-Capstone-MeaghanBarrett/README.md

     - Change directory to where the repository is located or move where desired.

   2. Ensure dependies are installed:
-    - Install miniconda and conda
+    - Install miniconda and conda (either https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html or curl -O https://repo.anaconda.com/miniconda/Miniconda3-latest-MacOSX-x86_64.sh)
     - conda activate busco_env (this activates the busco environment)

   3. Download genome assemblies, if they are not already in the repository: